friends-of-reactphp/mysql/README.md

 This value SHOULD NOT be given unless you're sure you want to explicitly use a given event loop instance.

-### ConnectionInterface

-The `ConnectionInterface` represents a connection that is responsible for communicating with your MySQL server instance, managing the connection state and sending your database queries.

 #### query()

 The `query(string $query, array $params = []): PromiseInterface<QueryResult>` method can be used to